mbona92/pg_check_update/README.md

 ## out directory

-pg_check_update save file downloaded from https://www.postgresql.org/support/versioning/ in out directory and make a cache file.
+pg_check_update save file downloaded from https://www.postgresql.org/support/versioning/ in **out** directory and make a cache file.

-If new downloaded file is equal to the file downloaded in previuos run, pg_check_update use cache file instead of parse new file.
+If new downloaded file is equal to the file downloaded in previuos run, pg_check_update use cache file instead of parse the new file.